refinedev/refine/documentation/docs/ui-frameworks/antd/components/auth-page.md

 ## Update Password

-Update Password page is used to update the password of the user.
+The update Password page is used to update the password of the user.

 ### `onSubmit`